 Proactive Innovation Strategy

 Proactive innovation is an outcome of rapid technological development and shorter economic cycles.
 It focuses on creating a new market niche and customer.
 They are their competitors.

-Therefore, they step in the market intending to create disruption.
+Therefore, they step into the market intending to create disruption.
 For eg: Apple.

 Active Innovation is a defensive strategy against competitors.
 It’s mainly upgrading current technology to respond to rapid market changes.

 The innovators drive for medium to low risk.
 So, the companies invest a good deal in research and development.
 For Eg: Microsoft